FAQ

 Do you read novels for review or potential blurbs?

-Can you give away my [book, product, child] on your blog or announce my giveaway?
+Can you give away my [book, product, child] on your twitter or announce / retweet my giveaway / indiegogo / gofundme / child's wish to be retweeted seventeen million times?

 What if you didn't answer my question on this page?
 Which, by the way, you totally didn't.